ecagri/InventorySalesManagement/README.md

 The system allows users to create and update categories, products, and customers, as well as record sales for specific customers and products.

+# Overview

+Click the image below to watch a video demonstration of the application.

 [![ASP.NET MVC Inventory Sales Management System](https://img.youtube.com/vi/igsYaq37yjo/0.jpg)](https://www.youtube.com/watch?v=igsYaq37yjo)